yaasiin-ayeva/WhatsBot/README.md

 A QR code will be generated in the terminal for you to scan.
-Kindly scan it with your whatsapp app and you're all set! 🎉
+Kindly scan it with your whatsapp app and you're all set! 🎉 In development mode, your bot prefix will be automatically set to `!`

 ### Features

 1. AI Completion with Gemini AI
 ```
-/chat [text] - Send a message to the AI
+!chat [text] - Send a message to the AI
 ```

 2. AI Completion with ChatGPT
 ```
-/gpt [text] - Send a message to the AI
+!gpt [text] - Send a message to the AI
 ```

 3. Language Translation
 ```
-/translate [language-code] [text] - Translate text to the specified language
+!translate [language-code] [text] - Translate text to the specified language
 ```

 To see available language codes, use `/langlist`

 4. Memes
 ```
-/meme - Get a random meme
+!meme - Get a random meme
 ```

 5. Jokes
 ```
-/joke - Get a random joke
+!joke - Get a random joke
 ```

 6. Help
 ```
-/help - Get help
+!help - Get help
 ```

 7. Ping
 ```
-/ping - Ping the bot
+!ping - Ping the bot
 ```

 8. Get
 ```
-/get [url] - Download file from a social media (Tiktok, Twitter, Instagram, Facebook, Pinterest) without watermark
+!get [url] - Download file from a social media (Tiktok, Twitter, Instagram, Facebook, Pinterest) without watermark
 ```

 9. Meteo
 ```
-/meteo [city] - Get current meteo for a city
+!meteo [city] - Get current meteo for a city
 ```

 ### Project Structure